 A crispy, tender crust combines with vegan beef and potatoes to make Vegan Beef Empanadas with cheese; a delicious dinner you’ll want to serve time and time again!
+This vegan expands recipe is a delicious combination of vegan meat crumbles with potatoes and vegan cheese.
 If you’re into vegan beefy, cheesy dinners, sit back and be prepared to be wowed by my Vegan Spaghetti Pie recipe.
 The photos alone will make you hungry!
 But don’t stop there, because you might also want to ooh and ah over my cheesy Vegan French Dip Sandwich.
 All the vegan beef and cheese, please!!

 OK.
 Look.
 Usually I’d be gushing about how super easy this recipe is, but I’m not saying that today.
 The truth is, empanadas are not easy.
 There’s a little work involved, but the good news is there are ways to make the process go smoothly.
 And I like to add some fun along the way too.

 The thing is, these Vegan Beef Empanadas are SO worth the effort!
 That crust is both crispy and tender and, believe it or not, we dipped it in a marina sauce.
 I know.
 It’s strange.
 Because the empanadas are Mexican-themed, but for some reason the marina sauce worked.
 You know, if it ain’t broke…